- What is asylum?

 - Membership of a particular social group

-How to claim asylum
+How to claim asylum in UK?

 Asylum seekers should apply for asylum immediately upon entering the country.
 If you wait to apply for asylum, your application is more likely to be denied.